Arbiajaved/React-Quiz-App/README.md

 React Quiz App is a fun and interactive web application built with React and Tailwind CSS.
 It allows users to test their knowledge with multiple-choice questions across different difficulty levels: Easy, Medium, and Hard.

-The app is colorful, responsive, and includes a 30-second timer, progress tracking, and high score feature.
+The app is colorful, responsive, and includes a 30-second timer, progress tracking, and a high score feature.

 Features: